giodestone/Hart-Keyboard/README.md

 Hart is a 80% ISO layout 3D-Printable, hand-soldered keyboard based on the RP2040 platform (Raspberry Pi Pico 1).
 It is supposed to be cheap, achievable, and usable.

-This is my first keyboard like this, so it contains a lot of newbie things.
-I suggest using this a reference for your own keyboard, rather than trying to 3D print it (but if you do - please open an issue/pull-request with your build pictures!).
+This is my DIY first keyboard, so it is a bit rough around the edges.

+I suggest using this a reference for making your own keyboard, rather than trying to 3D print it (but if you do - please open an issue/pull-request with your build pictures!).

 If you are thinking of building your first Keyboard and are new to CAD, 3D printing, and microcontrollers - build a numpad first.
 Or you can buy kits off websites where you solder it yourself but still pick the parts.